Wedding loans from $2,100 to $15,000. Make your special day one to remember. Get a fast outcome within 60 minutes*. No paperwork, 100% online.

 Wedding payment plans are a way to finance any wedding-related expenses and to spread the repayments over several months.
 In other words, consumers can afford the dress and wedding venue they want and then fit the repayments around their normal budget.

-A personal loan could act as a payment plan.
-More specifically, your repayments will be spread over 12 to 24 months, depending on the lender and the size of the loan.
+A wedding loan could act as a payment plan.
+More specifically, your repayments will be spread over 12 to 24 months, depending on the lender and the size of the wedding loan.

 What are unsecured wedding loans for bad credit?

 In short, they are small loans available to consumers with bad credit looking to finance their wedding.

 Security is an asset the borrower nominates as a guarantee they will comply with their wedding loan contract.
 Moreover, if a borrower is unable to repay their loan, the credit provider has the right to repossess and sell the asset.

 As a result, unsecured bad credit loans for weddings may be a good option if:

 - You are looking for a wedding loan of $2,000 and under.